 ProTip #1: Avoid the “budget” fallacy

-Before we get started down this path of putting together a marketing budget, I want to remove some “head trash” and misconceptions that most of us have when it comes to budgeting.
+Before we get started down this path of putting together an advertising budget, I want to remove some “head trash” and misconceptions that most of us have when it comes to budgeting.
 Starting with the word “budget.”

 The problem with the “budget” frame is that it assumes that marketing is, de facto, an expense.
 That’s because it looks at the “cost” side of the equation, but not necessarily at the revenue side of the equation.
 Unless costs & revenue are married, you’re never going to be quite sure whether your marketing is successful or not.
 Or whether your advertising is successful or not.

-There’s a great quote by John Wanamaker that frames how most of us think about marketing:
+There’s a great quote by John Wanamaker that frames how most of us think about advertising:

 “Half the money I spend on advertising is wasted; the trouble is, I don’t know which half.”